AAPEC – The Next Two Years

 Opportunity 3: Improved tailoring and targeting of information and support

 The information requirements of women who experience preeclampsia change with life events.
-There is opportunity for the information AAPEC produces to be better tailored to women and their families at all phases of their lives.
+There is opportunity for the information AAPEC produces to be tailored to women and their families at all phases of their lives.
 Our members have identified five phases which have shaped the type of information and support they have needed.

-Life events that shape the scope of information required | Information gatekeepers &
+Life events that shape the scope of information required | Information gatekeepers and scope of information

 Pre pregnancy / Early pregnancy